JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 Kubernetes version 1.16 or later.
 The OIDC IDP can be used as an alternative to, or along with AWS Identity and Access Management (IAM).

-I am going to type :
+I am going to type:

 ```bash
 eksctl utils associate-iam-oidc-provider --region ap-south-1 --cluster fastapi-demo --approve